DHTMLX/docs-suite/docs/chart/data_loading.md

 # Data loading

-There are two ways of loading data into DHTMLX Chart:
+DHTMLX Chart supports two ways to load data:

-- on initialization of Chart
+- On initialization
-- after initialization of Chart
+- After initialization

-First, you need to prepare a data set that will be loaded into Chart.
+First, prepare a data set to load into Chart.

 ## Preparing data set

-DHTMLX Chart expects loaded data in the JSON format.
+DHTMLX Chart expects data in JSON format.

 :::info
-Please note that if you specify the `id` fields in the data collection, their values should be **unique**.
-You can also omit the `id` fields in the data collection.
-In this case they will be generated automatically.
+If you specify the `id` fields in the data collection, their values must be **unique**.
+You can also omit these fields; Chart then generates the ids automatically.
 :::

-Here are examples of appropriate data sets for different chart types:
+The following examples show data sets for different chart types:

 - **Line, Spline, Bar, X-Bar, Area, Spline Area, Radar, Scatter charts**